samu8991/Modelling_prj/projectII/report.md

 |5|13.1102|
 |6|13.3334|

 We went forward with the experiments changing the weights associated with the edges, with the same network topology described previously.
-We have noticed that *Observation 1* is still true and also we observed that,
+We have noticed that *Observation 1* is still true.

 ### Observation 2
-*In a chain structure, like the one described in Obeservtion 1, if node j is the successor of node i, and $w_{(j,i)}$  is the weight associated with the edges (i,j), then,*
+*In a chain structure, like the one described in Observation 1, if node j is the successor of node i, and $w_{(j,i)}$  is the weight associated with the edges (i,j), then,*

 $$
 w_{(j,i)}\rightarrow \infty \Rightarrow Tc_{j} \rightarrow Tc_{i}